srid/purescript-book-sources/chapter11.md

 split :: Parser String
 split = do
   s <- get
-  lift $ tell ["The state is " ++ show s] case s of
+  lift $ tell ["The state is " <> show s] case s of
     "" -> lift $ lift $ throwError ["Empty string"]
     _ -> do
       put (drop 1 s)
-      return (take 1 s)
+      pure (take 1 s)
 ```

 If we test this computation in PSCi, we see that the state is appended to the log for every invocation of `split`.

 Note that we have to remove the side-effects in the order in which they appear in the monad transformer stack: first we use `runStateT` to remove the `StateT` type constructor, then `runWriterT`, then `runExceptT`.
 Finally, we run the computation in the `Identity` monad by using `runIdentity`.